ℹ️

 When to Use a 609 Dispute Letter:

-• When you find inaccurate information on your credit report
+Inaccurate information on your report

-• When you see accounts you don't recognize
+Accounts you don't recognize

-Tips for Success with Your 609 Dispute Letter
+Tips for Maximum Success

 1